-A concern or complaint can be made in person, in writing or by telephone.
-They may also be made by a third party acting on behalf of a complainant, as long as they have appropriate consent to do so.
+A concern or complaint can be made in person, by letter, email, telephone, in person or by a third party acting on behalf of the complainant.

 Concerns should be raised with either the class teacher or Headteacher.
 If the issue remains unresolved, the next step is to make a formal complaint.